Sore Throat In Detail

 - sometimes children can get strep throat (Group A streptococcus bacteria)

-- a rare complication of strep throat is rheumatic fever which can cause permanent heart damage (see the rheumatic fever page)
+- a rare complication of strep throat is rheumatic fever which can cause permanent heart damage

 - Māori and Pacific children are most at risk of rheumatic fever, and should see a doctor in the first 1-2 days of any sore throat